Chart Color Schemes

 Croydon Hills - Warranwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Croydon Hills - Warranwood's population is 18,443 as of Aug 2025.
-This shows an increase of 384 people since the 2021 Census, which reported a population of 18,059.
-The growth is inferred from ABS estimates of 18,391 in June 2024 and 71 new addresses validated since the Census date.
-This results in a density ratio of 1,943 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 2.1% since census is within 1.8 percentage points of the SA4 region (3.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 64.5% of overall population gains during recent periods.
+Croydon Hills - Warranwood's population is approximately 18,448 as of November 2025.
+This figure reflects an increase from the 2021 Census population of 18,059 people, marking a growth of 389 individuals or 2.2%.
+The population estimate for June 2024 was 18,391, with an additional 73 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 1,943 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+The area's growth rate of 2.2% since the census is within 1.8 percentage points of the SA4 region's growth rate of 4.0%, indicating competitive growth fundamentals.
+Overseas migration was the primary driver for population growth in recent periods, contributing approximately 64.5% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusting them using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national areas, with the area expected to expand by 1,218 persons to 2041 based on latest numbers, recording a gain of 6.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
+Future population trends indicate an increase just below the national median, with the area expected to expand by 1,218 persons to 2041, recording a gain of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population